What is an image-guided biopsy?

-The interventional radiologist may use one of a number of image-guidance techniques to plan and monitor the placement of the needle during the aspiration procedure, including Ultrasound, CT, MRI and Fluoroscopy.
+The interventional radiologist may use one of a number of image-guidance techniques to plan and monitor the placement of the needle during the aspiration procedure, including ultrasound, CT, MRI and fluoroscopy.
 This depends on the location and nature of the lesion.

-Most biopsy procedures are performed under local anaesthesia or conscious sedation, so you will be awake but feel no pain.
+Most biopsy procedures are performed under local anesthesia or conscious sedation, so you will be awake but feel no pain.
 You may be asked to take antibiotics beforehand to reduce the risk of infection, but this is uncommon.
 You will lie down for the procedure – the exact position you will be asked to lie in depends on the access route that the interventional radiologist will use to safely approach the lesion.

 The procedure will be carried out in a sterile and safe environment.
 The interventional radiologist will choose which type of needle to use according to the organ and tissue type which needs to be sampled, such as bone, soft tissue, lung, etc. The interventional radiologist will insert the needle and will guide it using imaging until the needle tip can be seen inside the lesion.